 The longer term negative side effects of marijuana may include:

 - Suppression of the immune system,

 - Apathy, drowsiness,

 - Personality and mood changes,

 - Schizophrenia in some younger users,

-- There is no proof cannabis has caused people to die from a disease caused by smoking it.
+- Unlike tobacco (which is legal) there is no proof cannabis has caused people to die from a disease caused by smoking it.

 Some long term users (less than 10 per cent) develop a psychological dependency upon marijuana.
 They usually also suffer from other psychological problems including trauma, anxiety or depression.
 They often smoke tobacco, drink alcohol to excess and may use other drugs too.“… cannabis users were also much more likely to be tobacco cigarette smokers – 84% of those in our heaviest cannabis use group (who reported having used cannabis at least 50 times by age 15) had smoked cigarettes more than 20 times in their life, compared to just 5% of those who had never used cannabis.”
 University College London and University of Bristol

 Peter Zapfella uses Neuro Linguistic Programming (NLP), the Emotional Alignment Technique and advanced hypnotherpy in Mandurah, Perth, Bali and world-wide via Skype, FaceTime and Viber for people who are suffering from marijuana (Mary Jane, buds, dope, pot, ganga, green, grass, weed) dependency.